puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 If '--assert' is set to 'equal', the command will exit with 4 if the two catalogs are not equal.

-If --assert is set to 'compliant' it will exit with 5 if the content of the baseline catalog is not a subset of the content of the preview catalog.
+If '--assert' is set to 'compliant' it will exit with 5 if the content of the baseline catalog is not a subset of the content of the preview catalog.

 The different assert values do not alter what is produced - only the exit value is